 4. Casper Labs

 Casper Labs is the research branch of the premium mattress company Casper.
-In this dedicated product email, they introduce a company innovation with what I like to think of as grace and poise.
+In this dedicated product email, it introduces a company innovation with grace and poise.
 They use a problem-solution framework and simple storytelling to show the reader how they solved a problem.

 Simple graphics help to enhance the newsletter story format while reinforcing the company’s branding.
-Instead of the hard sell, the “Learn more” CTA button (as well as the play button in the header GIF) leads the reader to their Kickstarter page – the ingenious way Casper helped fund the development and manufacturing of the new duvet.
+Instead of the hard sell, the “Learn more” CTA button (as well as the play button in the header GIF) leads the reader to Casper’s Kickstarter page—the ingenious way the brand helped fund the development and manufacturing of a new duvet.

-To add to their cleverness, they used a trackable URL so they could see how much Kickstarter engagement they got from the email.
+To add to its cleverness, the brand used a trackable URL so it could see how much Kickstarter engagement it got from the email.

 Subject line: Casper Labs: Creating a Humidity-fighting Duvet

-Here’s another dedicated product email from shoe company Toms.
-They have a one-two punch here: they’re using the seasonal approach to make their everyday brand relevant to Halloween, and they’re doing so by using a creative email newsletter image format.
+Here’s another product newsletter example from shoe company Toms.
+It has a one-two punch here: using the seasonal approach to make its everyday brand relevant to Halloween, and doing so by using a creative email newsletter image format.

-When you hover your mouse over the slider, you can see a photo of their glow-in-the-dark shoes glowing in action.
-View the live version here to hover for yourself.
+When you hover your mouse over the slider, you can see a photo of their glow-in-the-dark shoes in action.

 Interactive newsletter examples like this one are a fun way to show off your product while standing out from the crowd.
 The only downside here is that the shoes are designed for women and kids only.
 Not fair, Toms.